 The first coping mechanism identified by Miller is the strategy of omission, or the temporary non-processing of information.
 This is essentially a state of mental fatigue where we feel as if we are spread much too thin.
 The feeling that we just cannot deal with all the information flowing to us results in our ignoring or failing to process some of the information.

 A second coping strategy is processing information readily at hand, even if it is bad or incorrect information.
 This describes the concept of GIGO or "garbage in, garbage out."
-W orking with poor information at the start This involves working with information that may not be the best and making decisions or acting based upon this information.
-This effectively casts doubt on thethe outcomes of actions and decisions made using this information because of working with poor information at the start.
+This involves working with information that may not be the best and making decisions or acting based upon this information.
+This effectively casts doubt on the outcomes of actions and decisions.
 For example, it is not uncommon to observe an individual performing a search on the World Wide Web and using only the first few items in the results whether they are good or not.

 A third strategy is queuing or delaying the processing of some information with the hope of catching up later.
 In other words, we may stack up a bunch of information believing we can go through it all at once at a later time.
 Unfortunately the flow of information does not always slow enough to get back to those piles.